udexon/UCollab/Q25_UCollab.md

 - Time to take to replicate 100% of MAGAF -- Microsoft, Apple, Google, Amazon, Facebook

+Even without UCollab and Phos Smashlet, others may also be tyring to replicate MAGAF, e.g. DuckGoGo etc. But how to make them better, more efficient, faster?

 ... topic for another article to explore?

 #### Benefits